 Although Gorilla PVA Wood Glue is extremely good for wood on wood applications, it won’t form a strong bond with certain materials like plastic or metal.
 If you need to affix some other material to a piece of wood, consider using Gorilla Glue Original instead.

 When Gorilla Wood Glue dries, it dries a light tan color, which can then be sanded, and will accept a stain, oil, or paint just like the surrounding wood.

 If you’re using the glue on a dark wood like walnut or mahogany, mix in a little sawdust from your wood with the glue.
 This will help the glue take on a deeper color more similar to your wood.

-Gorilla add this feature to most of their glue products now, and thankfully it’s now also available on their wood glue.
+Gorilla adds this feature to most of their glue products now, and thankfully it’s now also available on their wood glue.

-This is one area where Gorilla really shine and show up the competition.
+This is one area where Gorilla really shines and shows up the competition.
 No more grinding away a hardened mess from the end of the cap, it stays inside and stays fully sealed so it doesn’t harden in the tip of the bottle.

 Gorilla wood glue is suitable for use both indoors and outdoors.
 Once fully cured, the glue will resist water and help prevent water ingress.
 The wood around it will rot before the joint fails due to water!

 One small thing to note is that you need to make sure the glue is 100% fully cured before you expose it to the elements.
 If your joint gets wet before it’s had a chance to fully cure, the water will weaken the bond and may cause the adhesion to fail.